-There's Madeline (Reese Witherspoon), a fiery, mama bear matriarch who's as overbearing as she is compassionate; Celeste (Nicole Kidman), her enigmatic, former lawyer BFF silently navigating an abusive marriage; Bonnie (Zoë Kravitz), the zenned out earth mom married to Madeline's ex; Renata (Laura Dern), the high-strung, fiercely protective working woman; and Jane (Shailene Woodley), a young, single mother sifting through a disturbing trauma.
+There's Madeline (Reese Witherspoon), a fiery matriarch who's as overbearing as she is compassionate; Celeste (Nicole Kidman), her enigmatic, former lawyer BFF silently navigating an abusive marriage; Bonnie (Zoë Kravitz), the zenned out earth mom married to Madeline's ex; Renata (Laura Dern), the high-strung, fiercely protective working woman; and Jane (Shailene Woodley), a young, single mother attempting to heal from a disturbing trauma.

 That's actually the reason Witherspoon signed on to the project in the first place.
 "For 25 years, I've been the only woman on set," she told The Hollywood Reporter in January.
 "We have to start seeing women how they actually are on film.
 We need to see real women's experience — whether that involves domestic violence, sexual assault, romance, infidelity, or divorce.
 We as human beings learn from art."